-About two weeks after you get the flu vaccine, your body makes antibodies to the vaccine virus.
+About a week to 10 days after you get the flu vaccine, your body makes antibodies to the vaccine virus.

 These antibodies help to protect you against any similar viruses you then come into contact with.

 I had the flu vaccine last year, do I need to get it again this year?